 Like storage and retention requirements, disposing medical records needs the same safeguards to prevent accidental and intentional PHI disclosures.

-Common disposal methods for records with PHI include shredding, pulverizing, or pulping the records so that information is unreadable, indecipherable, and cannot be reconstructed.
+Common disposal methods for records with PHI include shredding, pulverizing, or pulping the records.
+These methods make the information unreadable, indecipherable, and unable to be reconstructed.

 A Certificate of Destruction Proves HIPAA Compliance

-Besides following HIPAA’s rules, physical proof of compliance is also required.
+Besides following HIPAA’s rules, you also need physical proof of compliance.